paulfioravanti/paulfioravanti.github.io/_posts/2020-12-06-speak-at-meetups.md

 Discussion about any thought-provoking issues have often continued after the meetup ends, and _you_ get to take the credit for being the catalyst!

-### Practice Demoing
+### Practise Demoing

-If you are up to the challenge, doing a talk can be a catalyst to practice demoing something in front of an audience, which is significantly different to just showing someone else what is currently on your screen.
+If you are up to the challenge, doing a talk can be a catalyst to practise demoing something in front of an audience, which is significantly different to just showing someone else what is currently on your screen.